polyu-llt/DoWLS-MAN/README.md

 # DoWLS-MAN
-Database of Word-level Statistics (Mandarin)
+Database of Word-level Statistics (Mandarin).

+The data will soon be published in LDC.

 ### Authors:
 * Karl David Neergaard
 * Hongzhi Xu